 About Me

-I am an Assistant Professor in the Department of Mathematics at the University of North Carolina at Chapel Hill.
-My research focuses on solving physically motivated problems using applied mathematics techniques, particularly asymptotic, numerical, and complex analysis.
+I am an Assistant Professor of Mathematics at the University of North Carolina at Chapel Hill.
+My research focuses on solving physically motivated problems using a combination of asymptotic analysis, numerical methods, and mathematical modelling.
 I am especially interested in applications of fluid dynamics, solid mechanics, and mathematical biology.
-Recently, I have been interested in active nematics and their interactions with deformable media, as well as modelling thin elastic materials found in a variety of biological and industrial settings.
-Further information about my current work and publications can be found here.
+My recent research has focused on active nematics and their interactions with deformable media, as well as modelling thin elastic materials arising in a variety of biological and industrial settings.
+Further information about my current work and publications can be found on the Publications page.

-In Fall 2025, I will be teaching Math 383: First Course in Differential Equations at UNC–Chapel Hill.
-My Spring 2026 course is yet to be announced.
-My teaching materials and resources are available here.
+In Fall 2026, I will be teaching Math 383: First Course in Differential Equations.
+My teaching materials and resources are available on the Teaching page.